Digital Transformation in Southeast Asia: Three Key Aspects that Accelerate Growth

-With the backdrop of COVID-19 crisis, there is more pressure for digital transformation to accelerate in many organizations.
+With the backdrop of the COVID-19 crisis, there is more pressure for digital transformation to accelerate in many organizations.
 In our latest global study, Altimeter, a Prophet company surveyed more than 600 key executives, including 100 in Southeast Asia (SEA) across Singapore, Indonesia and Vietnam, about how they are pursuing digital transformation and the impact of the pandemic.

 Our study reveals interesting differences between digital transformation efforts and sentiment in Southeast Asia versus the rest of the world.
 (Download the full SEA report here)